denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2.markdown

 but it gets much better when you understand what are the critical issues and how to build a unified interface between Java code and native variadic functions.

-The good thing about **VarargsInvoker** implementation is it can be used in both scenarios - when working with both variadic and named-args-only native functions.
+The good thing about **VarargsInvoker** implementation is it can be used in all possible scenarios: a function with variadic only, named and variadic and, named only or no args.

+I know that such solutions go beyond ordinary software development, but things will get much and much simpler when you will introduce a new code tool to your portfolio - jextract!

+That's what I'm going to talk about in the next Part 3!

 ## Code listings